 - Use about 1/8 tsp of yeast.
 Why?
 Even though you are using several cups of flour, the small amount of yeast used during the fermentation process = a more complex flavor of the final dough.
 Unlike cinnamon rolls that require tablespoons of yeast, the fermentation/rising process is shorter than poolish.
 That’s why you require more yeast when making cinnamon rolls.

 - Fold the dough together by hand.
 Do Not Use a Mixer.
 Once you mix with a spatula to combine, start using your hands to fold the dough.
 This allows you to control the flavor.
-If you a stand mixer with the bread attachment, the dough folds more rapidly that will result in a dense dough.
-Fold the dough by grabbing underneath the dough, pulling it and then folding it on top.
+If you a stand mixer with the bread attachment, the dough folds more rapidly, resulting in a dense dough.
+Fold the dough by grabbing underneath the dough, pulling it, and then folding it on top.
 Work in a circle by folding the dough.

 - One final rise is a must after you divide into 2 dough balls.
-One the final dough has rest for about 6 hours, you will need to flour the surface, fold the dough one and then cut it in the center to make to even.
-Fold both dough balls once and place on the baking sheet for one last rise (30 minutes).
+Once the final dough has rested for about 6 hours, you will need to flour the surface, fold the dough one and then cut it in the center to make it even.
+Fold both dough balls once and place them on the baking sheet for one last rise (30 minutes).

 - Do not knead the final dough before making pizza!
 This is so important.
 I learned this the first time I made dough.
 I kneaded it before I started rolling the dough.
 The dough becomes dense and doesn’t stretch.
-If you knead it, the gluten structure will be destroyed and you will lose the gas (aka you won’t have those beautiful pizza bubbles).
-If you accidentally knead the dough and you aren’t able to shape it, I recommend folding the dough once, place it on a baking sheet on the top of the preheating stove and rest for another 30 minutes.
+If you knead it, the gluten structure will be destroyed, and you will lose the gas (aka, you won’t have those beautiful pizza bubbles).
+If you accidentally knead the dough and aren’t able to shape it, I recommend folding the dough once, placing it on a baking sheet on the top of the preheating stove, and rest for another 30 minutes.

 You will be AMAZED and will truly enjoy making pizza at home.
-Friends and family also are obsessed with how good the dough tastes after it’s baked to perfection.
-100% enjoyable, so I hope you are inspired and love this pizza dough!
+Friends and family also are obsessed with how good the overnight pizza dough tastes after it’s baked to perfection.
+100% enjoyable, so I hope you are inspired to make homemade pizza with this pizza dough!